SDC-Odyssey/Peter-Proxy-Server/README.md

-# peter-waterBnB
+# peter-waterBnB-proxy-server
-Check In + Reviews module for WaterBnB
+Proxy server for waterBnB.

-This repository will contain two separate modules for waterBnB: Check-In and Reviews.
+This repository contains the proxy server for waterBnB.